sesaquecruz/goexpert-client-server-api-lab/README.md

 ## Troubleshooting

-The timeouts used can be very small depending on the internet connection.
+- The timeouts used can be very small depending on the internet connection.
 Consider changing them if necessary.

+- If the client receives the status 503, consider increasing the timeout on the server to call the external API.

+- If the client receives status 500 see [here](https://github.com/mattn/go-sqlite3/issues/855) for more information.

 ## License